Tafara-N/alx-react/0x02-react_props/README.md

 Using the React extension in Chrome:

-Modify the type of the first NotificationItem to change from “default” to “urgent”.
+- Modify the type of the first NotificationItem to change from “default” to “urgent”.
 The first notification should change color to red, take a screenshot
-Profile the load of the application and note which Component is the longest to render after App, take a screenshot
+- Profile the load of the application and note which Component is the longest to render after `App`, take a screenshot

 **Repo:**
 - GitHub repository: `alx-react`